-The second situation is when the buyer leaves the negative Feedback on purpose.
+The second situation is when the buyer leaves negative feedback on purpose.
 This will be a bit harder to remove, but it’s often worth trying.
-Here are the two ways in which you can have negative Feedback changed or removed.
+Here are the two ways in which you can have negative feedback changed or removed.

 This method places you at the mercy of the buyer, but if your request is sound, who knows?
 The buyer may acquiesce and you will have made what could have been a bad customer relationship into a good one.